ashleyallphin/react-clicky-game/README.md

 <hr>
 <hr>

-### Left to Do
+### Plans for Future Development
 - Finalize styling
-- Add modal when game is won (maybe)
+- Add modal when game is won
-- Add shake class when game is lost
+- Add shake animation to cards to alert user when game is lost